nlesc-ave/ave-rest-service/README.md

 Genes must be provided as [bigBed](http://genome.ucsc.edu/goldenPath/help/bigBed.html) formatted.
 A bigBed file can be converted from a [BED formatted](https://genome.ucsc.edu/FAQ/FAQformat.html#format1) file

-The gene bed file is expected to have 3 required the BED fields and the 9 additional BED fields all filled.
+The gene bed file is expected to have the following columns:
+1. chrom, name of chromosome
+2. chromStart, start of gene, zero-indexed
+3. chromStart, end of gene, zero-indexed
+4. name, transcript identifier
+5. score
+6. strand
+7. thickStart, location of start codon
+8. thinkEnd, location of stop codon
+9. itemRgb
+10. blockCount, number of exons
+11. blockSizes
+12. blockStarts
+13. gene identifier
+14. description of gene

 So it should have exons and start/stop codons for one gene on a single line.

 Some gene bed files are available at http://bioviz.org/quickload/